Welcome to Phoenix! Here is information you will find helpful if you are moving to Phoenix, Arizona.

 It is easy to travel to Phoenix.
 The Phoenix Sky Harbor Airport is an international airport with many flights domestically and internationally, making flying to Phoenix very convenient.
 When you move to Phoenix, you will find several airlines use Phoenix as a “hub” city, which increases the number of daily flights into and out of the city.

 Phoenix has a great metro bus system providing public bus transportation throughout the city of Phoenix and the adjoining communities.
 CLICK HERE for routes and schedules.
-The Phoenix light rail was introduced a few years ago providing transportation for people in Tempe, Mesa and some areas of the Phoenix metro area.
+The Phoenix light rail was implemented a few years ago providing transportation for people in Tempe, Mesa, and some areas of the Phoenix metro area.

+?
 Museums in the Phoenix Metro area

 Phoenix has a rich history but is also a vibrant, modern city.
 There are so many things to see and do in Phoenix: it would take a lifetime to take them all in.
 Phoenix offers nearly 50 museums to enjoy.
-From the Legoland Discovery Center to Buddy Stubbs Harley Davidson to the African American Culture Center.
-Phoenix offers a vast array of exhibits that offer an unlimited opportunity for learning for the whole family.
+From the Legoland Discovery Center to Buddy Stubbs Harley Davidson to the African-American Culture Center.
+Phoenix offers a vast array of exhibits that offer an unlimited opportunity for learning for the family.
 Curiosity seekers can browse the Rosson House Museum at Heritage Square and take in some culture at the Phoenix Art Museum.

+?
 Pro Sports teams in Phoenix, Az.

 Phoenix is a sports lover’s paradise and is home to both college and professional teams.

 Additionally, many people come to the Phoenix metro area to see their favorite teams play baseball in preparation for the spring baseball season.
-The Phoenix metro area sees a benefit of almost $600 million in revenue from these teams and those coming to watch them play ball.
+Also, the Phoenix metro area sees a benefit of almost $600 million in revenue from these teams and those coming to watch them play ball.

 More than 22 million tourists visit the Phoenix area every year, making the tourism industry key to the Phoenix economy.
-The Metro Phoenix area is known for award-winning golf courses such as Troon North, The Boulders, Grayhawk Golf Club, Gold Canyon, The TPC Scottsdale and Talking Stick to name a few of the “not to miss” courses.
+The Metro Phoenix area is known for award-winning golf courses such as Troon North, The Boulders, Grayhawk Golf Club, Gold Canyon, The TPC Scottsdale, and Talking Stick to name a few of the “not to miss” courses.

 With the weather so sunny in Phoenix, it’s no surprise that Major League Baseball (MLB) has chosen Phoenix as the official of the Cactus and Grapefruit Leagues.
 Every spring thousands of fans come to the Phoenix metro area to watch spring training games throughout the valley.
 For next season’s schedule CLICK HERE.

-Phoenix Arizona Golf Courses
+?️♀️ Phoenix Arizona Golf Courses

 When you think of Phoenix, people always think of amazing golf courses.
 In fact, there are over 200 golf courses in the metro Phoenix area!

 Additionally, these courses range from smaller 9 hole courses to 18 holes.
-Many boast spectacular mountain and desert view to enjoy.
-Many are private, like the six located at Desert Mountain, but there are public golf courses that are just as challenging, like Rolling Hills Executive Golf Course which takes reservations from both residents of AZ and non-residents.
+Also, many boast spectacular mountain and desert views to enjoy.
+Many are private, like the six at Desert Mountain, but there are public golf courses that are just as challenging, like Rolling Hills Executive Golf Course which takes reservations from both residents of AZ and non-residents.

 Golf Magazine, at their site Golf.com provides their recommendation of the top Phoenix / Scottsdale courses.
 CLICK HERE.

+?
 Colleges and Universities in Phoenix

 Arizona State University – The Phoenix area is home to Arizona State University in Tempe, Az.
-The Wall Street Journal ranks ASU as #5 in the nation for producing best-qualified graduates.
-ASU was ranked ahead of MIT and Stanford Universities!
+Also, the Wall Street Journal ranks ASU as #5 in the nation for producing best-qualified graduates.
+And, ASU has ranked ahead of MIT and Stanford Universities!

 Phoenix College – This is a system of community colleges throughout the Phoenix Metro area.
-Students can earn a two-year degree and transfer to a larger college such as Arizona State University (ASU).
-Many families appreciate the multiple locations of the community colleges.
+Here, students can earn a two-year degree.
+Also, they can transfer to a larger college such as Arizona State University (ASU).
+Also, many families appreciate the multiple locations of the community colleges.

 ?
 Find a Home in Phoenix